-The article Top Natural-Gas Stocks for 2014 originally appeared on Fool.com.Fool contributor Matt DiLallo and The Motley Fool have no position in any of the stocks mentioned.
+The article Top Natural Gas Stocks for 2014 originally appeared on Fool.com.Fool contributor Matt DiLallo owns shares of Chart Industries and Westport Innovations.
+The Motley Fool recommends Chart Industries, Clean Energy Fuels, and Westport Innovations.
+The Motley Fool owns shares of CF Industries Holdings and Westport Innovations.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.